Nike – stabilisation signals emerge within downtrend.

 Overall, Nike’s management described the quarter as a period of progress amid ongoing challenges, exceeding income expectations while continuing to face pressure on revenue and margins.
 For the upcoming quarter, they forecast a more substantial decline in sales and margins as part of a strategic business relaunch, with hopes for improvements in the fiscal year 2026.

-Nike, Inc. Q4 2025 financial report
+Nike, Inc. Q4 2025 financial results

 • Revenue: 11.10 billion USD (–12%)